rh3xp/mindpalace/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my Mind Palace
+tags:
+  - management
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is visual representation of how my brain stores information.
+I would need to create extensive notes on the working of this site.